 Here’s an edited version of a poem started on 6/13/13 and continued the other day and then changed just now, that is related to this issue people struggle with around perfection/control/judgment and chaos/freedom/letting go of control:

-Create and Transform Workshops This is a link to a Series of Workshops coming up in September in Brooklyn, NY to raise money for an art therapy program in India.
-The workshops are co facilitated by colleagues, art therapist and artist Jane Zweibel and international art therapist Tia Pleiman, whose website this flyer is linked […]
+This is a link to a Series of Workshops coming up in September in Brooklyn, NY to raise money for an art therapy program in India.
+The workshops are co facilitated by colleagues, art therapist and artist Jane Zweibel and international art therapist Tia Pleiman, whose website this flyer is linked to.
+You can see her other programs on the website:

 Here are some good points and actual ideas of steps to take to get insurance companies like GHI and I guess even gov’t insurance like Medicaid to change their minds about paying art therapists.
 In my last post, I had been kind of negative, saying it’s a waste of time contacting them directly, you might as well hit your head against a brick wall.